stangreg/Ignitron/README.md

 3. Put the file name into the **data folder**
 4. Insert the file name (including the `.json` suffix) to the desired prefix location in the `PresetList.txt` file
 5. *Place the PresetList.txt file into the data folder (if not already there)*
-6. **Upload the data folder** to Sparky via the Arduino IDE (or other tools)
+6. **Upload the data folder** to Ignitron via the Arduino IDE (or other tools)

 #### Preset format
-Sparky stores presets in a JSON format using the SPIFFS file system.
+Ignitron stores presets in a JSON format using the SPIFFS file system.
 Each preset is stored in a separate file and presets are organized in a separate text file called 'PresetList.txt'.
 This list simply stored the file names of the presets, the order defines the way the banks are filled.
 An example preset file would look like this:
 ```